The typical SaaS company grows faster, loses more money, and has a higher valuation than product sale companies.

 Optimizing the ROI on Growth

-Growth is a valuable company attribute, but the value of that growth depends on the future value of the new customers.
-That depends on their Customer Lifetime Value (CLV) which is the Net Present Value (NPV) of their SaaS revenue stream.
 WACC, the Weighted Average Cost of Capital, is the discount rate (interest) on the value of future revenue.
-Generally, the CLV is defined the value of the existing SaaS contract(s).
+Generally, the CLV has defined the value of the existing SaaS contract(s).
 More sophisticated models will take into account the probability of increasing the subscription value over time through customer expansion.
 The money spent on growth Sales and Marketing (excluding the cost of churn replacement) should be approximately 25% to 33% of the future value of the SaaS revenue stream.
 By comparison, public software companies have a median cost of Sales and Marketing of 23% — SaaS companies will have additional expansion revenue to achieve these software company Sales and Marketing expense benchmarks.
-If the growth Sales and Marketing expenses are greater than the 30% of the Customer Lifetime Value, the ROI may not be sufficient to adequately fund all other operating expenses over the life of the customer.
+If the growth Sales and Marketing expenses are greater than 30% of the Customer Lifetime Value, the ROI may not be sufficient to adequately fund all other operating expenses over the life of the customer.
 If the growth potential of the customer is substantial, a higher ratio of Sales and Marketing to the current Customer Lifetime Value may be justified.

 Maximizing the Company Valuation